pfbrowning/ng-file-drop/README.md

 applied to child components, such as ng-file-drop.
-It's worth noting that ng-deep is [deprecated](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) and is a [temporary solution](https://hackernoon.com/the-new-angular-ng-deep-and-the-shadow-piercing-combinators-deep-and-drop-4b088dbe459) until a better solution becomes clear.
-In addition, I would suggest taking a moment to read about [view encapsulation](https://blog.thoughtram.io/angular/2015/06/29/shadow-dom-strategies-in-angular2.html) in Angular if you're not already familiar.
+It's worth noting that ng-deep is [deprecated](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) and is a [temporary solution](https://hackernoon.com/the-new-angular-ng-deep-and-the-shadow-piercing-combinators-deep-and-drop-4b088dbe459) until a better solution becomes clear, since this is an evolving topic.
+In addition, I would suggest taking a moment to read about
+[view encapsulation](https://blog.thoughtram.io/angular/2015/06/29/shadow-dom-strategies-in-angular2.html)
+in Angular if you're not already familiar.